Helping people access eye care seemlessly through online booking

 Recommendation

 Now knowing that most users trust Google Reviews as a form of social proof, remove the websites testimonial section and keep the Google Reviews integration only.
+This also helps reduce scrolling distance on the mobile experience.

 The final application took a data-driven, user-centered approach, ensuring that all design decisions were backed by research, usability tests and aligned with business goals.
 To summarise: